-- The HIAS Welcome Circles for Ukrainians Community of Practice, an online platform through which circle members can access a directory of resources, ask questions, and chat with other circles as well as with HIAS staff. - Specially developed resources from HIAS and our partners, designed to help circles navigate important topics such as housing, employment, budgeting and finances, setting boundaries and expectations, and trauma informed care. - Frequent training sessions and workshops with professionals to dive deeper into all of these topics above and more. - A HIAS Liaison who will be available to answer questions and provide guidance. - Access to office hours with HIAS' resettlement experts and legal team, who will provide guidance and support to all Welcome Circles that have formed under our umbrella.
+- The HIAS Welcome Circles for Ukrainians Community of Practice, an online platform through which circle members can access a directory of resources, ask questions, and chat with other circles as well as with HIAS staff. - Specially developed resources from HIAS and our partners, designed to help circles navigate important topics such as housing, employment, budgeting and finances, setting boundaries and expectations, and coping with adversity. - Frequent training sessions and workshops with professionals to dive deeper into the topics above and more. - A HIAS Liaison who will be available to answer questions and provide guidance. - Access to office hours with HIAS' resettlement experts and immigration law team, who will provide guidance and support to all Welcome Circles that have formed under our umbrella.